Cyber Criminals Can Do It, So Can We! Is there any new opportunities Cyber Threat Intelligence provide our Offensive Engineers?

-Many organizations are compromised because of their users credentials allow attackers easy ways into the organization, often via techniques such as Credential Stuffing and Password Spraying.
+On a regular basis, organizations are compromised because of credentials of their users allow attackers an easy way into the organization, often via techniques such as Credential Stuffing and Password Spraying.
 It is imperative that, as a company which provides Offensive Services, we act as close to what other Threat Actors are doing.
 Such Threat Actors include:

 - Script Kiddies

 - Cyber Criminals

 Simple techniques allow attackers on the inside of organizations, River Security need to act the same.

 Hacking does not have to be complex or hard and credential stuffing proves that point.
 It is a technique where Threat Actors are using leaked credentials from other domains, website and systems to break into yours.
 Fact of the matter is, unfortunately, many of our users use the same passwords, and often company email addresses, to register for third party systems.
 When these third parties are hacked, River Security tries to procure the credentials, like Threat Actors do, and re-use the credentials across your infrastructure.
 This is called Credential Stuffing.